-Mt Arthur Coal implements best practice noise management in order to ensure the criteria in Table 1 is met.
+Mt Arthur Coal implements best practice noise management in order to ensure the criteria in Table 2 is met.
 This involves a holistic approach using preventative and proactive actions, noise suppression, periodic modelling and noise monitoring.
 These all inform the overall performance and provide opportunities for improvement.

 Best practice noise management for Mt Arthur Coal starts with engineering controls that control the noise at the source.
 Examples of these include noise bunding and installation/maintenance of sound suppression on the mobile fleet.
-Annual and three yearly noise modelling is carried out in order to predict impacts, and inform proactive and mitigating controls of noise emissions from Mt Arthur Coal.
+Annual and three yearly noise modelling is carried out in order to predict impacts and inform proactive and mitigating controls of noise emissions from Mt Arthur Coal.
 These modelling results are provided to the mine planning team in order to arrange alternate haul routes and dumping strategies, see Section 8.1.1.
 Forecasting tools provide operational staff with data in order to inform changes as required on a proactive 24hrly basis, see Section 8.1.2.
-Lastly noise monitoring provides the ability to make reactive changes to operations and control noise where required.
-Compliance monitoring is completed on a monthly basis, Section 9.4 and operational control monitoring, 9.3, is done on a continuous real time basis.
+Lastly noise monitoring provides the ability to make reactive changes to operational control monitoring (Section 9.2.2), is done on a continuous real time basis.
 All monitoring informs the functionality of the Noise TARP, as provided in Appendix 3.
 The Annual Review describes the outcomes from the noise management, modelling and measurement through the year.

-Best practice for Mt Arthur is driven by the above continuous improvement feedback loop in order to maintain compliance to PA09_0062 and ensure all reasonable and feasible measures are implemented at all times.
+Best practice for Mt Arthur is driven by the above continuous improvement feedback loop in order to maintain compliance to PA09\0062 and ensure all reasonable and feasible measures are implemented at all times.